aica-technology/package-template/README.md

 should be used for the devContainer configuration.
 You can always manually change this by editing the `devcontainer.json`.

-## Building your templates
+## Building your package

-You can build your collection or single package using the following command:
+You can build your package using the following command:

 ```bash
 docker build -f aica-package.toml .